PushpendraKPal/PushpendraKPal/README.md

 ![banner](https://raw.githubusercontent.com/PushpendraKPal/PushpendraKPal/main/github%20banner.jpg)

 # Hi, I'm Pushpendra Kumar

-I am a MERN stack developer, who lived in Agra, India, and is passionate about building dynamic web applications.
+I am a MERN stack developer, who lived in <u>Agra , India</u>, and is passionate about building dynamic web applications.

 I have worked on some group projects and some solo projects with tech stacks like React, Node.js, Express, MongoDB, Vanilla Javascript, HTML5, CSS3, and so on.
 Apart from technical skills, I also developed soft skills which include time management, collaboration with others, and remote working etiquette and ethics. while working on these projects I grew as a person and professional.

 I am open to working on challenging projects that solve some significant problems and bring out the best in me.

-<a href="https://pushpendrakumar.w3spaces.com" target="blank" border="1px solid grey">Resume</a>
+<a href="https://drive.google.com/file/d/1RWJHaIUZZloLpo2R3hIqwnAEJC9sRn-K/view?usp=sharing" target="_blank" border="1px solid grey">Resume</a>

 ## Tech Skills & Frameworks: